richrd/endlessvoid/README.md

    * UDP would be best, WebRTC not widely supperted
    * Try WebSockets first instead
    * If latency is a problem try to migrate to WebRTC
+ * Model
+   * Server tracks the game model
+   * Server syncs the model state for only visible changes
  * Implement a proper timestep (ticks per second)
- * Sync player states for only visible players
  * Player state:
    * Position, angle and speed
    * Turning direction and acceleration